quicwg/reliable-stream-reset/draft-seemann-quic-reliable-stream-reset.md

 The initiator MAY send multiple RELIABLE_RESET_STREAM frames for the same stream in order to reduce the Reliable Size.
 It MUST NOT increase the Reliable Size.
-When receiving a RELIABLE_RESET_STREAM frame with a lower Reliable Size, the receiver only needs to deliver the new amout of bytes to the application before surfacing the stream reset error.
+When receiving a RELIABLE_RESET_STREAM frame with a lower Reliable Size, the receiver only needs to deliver data up the lower Reliable Size to the application before surfacing the stream reset error.
 It MUST NOT expect the delivery of any data beyond that byte offset.

 When sending another RELIABLE_RESET_STREAM frame for the same stream, the initiator MUST NOT change the Application Error Code and the Final Size.
 The